PaperMC/docs/docs/paper/dev/getting-started/project-setup.md

 ...
 ```

+### Packages

+You can see here that the `ExamplePlugin` class is inside the `io.papermc.testplugin` package.
+A package is a way to organize your code - essentially, it's a folder.
+Java packages are used to group related classes.
+Oracle has a guide on [packages](https://docs.oracle.com/javase/tutorial/java/package/packages.html) if you want to learn more.

+When [naming](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) your packages, you should use your domain name in reverse order.
+For example, if your domain name is `papermc.io`,
+your package name should be `io.papermc`.
+If you do not have a domain name, you could use something like your GitHub username.
+If you were Linus Torvalds, your package would be `io.github.torvalds`.

+This is all then followed by the name of your project.
+For example, if your project was called `ExamplePlugin`, your package would be `io.github.torvalds.exampleplugin`.
+This allows for a unique package name for every plugin.

 ### The _main_ class

 The main class is the entry point to your plugin and will be the only class that extends `JavaPlugin` in your plugin.